CPC Definition - Subclass B23K

 Electrical connectors | |

-Under B23K 35/00 the last place rule is followed (classification in the last appropriate place) combined with multiple classifications for classifying a 100% disclosed alloy composition.
-When classifying under B23K 35/00 all essential features disclosed should be classified as invention information while all other special features disclosed in claims, description, examples and figures/diagrams should be classified as additional information.
+Under B23K 35/00, the last place rule is followed (classification in the last appropriate place) combined with multiple classifications for classifying a 100% disclosed alloy composition.
+When classifying under B23K 35/00, all essential features disclosed should be classified as invention information while all other special features disclosed in claims, description, examples and figures or diagrams should be classified as additional information.

 In this place, the following terms or expressions are used with the meaning indicated: